GDP

 GDP Deflator = (Nominal GDP / Real GDP) x 100

-Unlike the Consumer Price Index (which the Bureau of Labor Statistics has published since 1913 and which tracks a basket of consumer goods), the deflator covers the price level of everything produced domestically.
-A deflator moving from 100 to 105 means the overall domestic price level rose 5%.
+It is different from the Consumer Price Index (which the Bureau of Labor Statistics has been publishing since 1913 and looks at the prices of a standard set of goods bought by consumers).
+The deflator shows the price level of everything produced in the country: consumer goods, business equipment, government spending, everything.
+If the deflator moves from 100 to 105, it means the domestic price level has gone up by 5%.

 Worked Example: Calculating Real GDP